-Breaching a settlement agreement, whether as an employer or an employee, can lead to legal consequences such as withheld payments or claims for damages, making it essential to understand and fulfil your obligations as outlined in the agreement.
+Breaching a settlement agreement, whether as an employer or an employee, can lead to legal consequences such as withheld payments or claims for damages.
+It is important to understand and fulfil your obligations as outlined in the agreement.

 When is the settlement agreement breached?

-A settlement agreement can be breached by either party if they fail to fulfil their obligations as described within the agreement.
+A settlement agreement can be breached by eithertje employer or employee if they don’t do what they promised in the agreement.

 Breach of the settlement agreement by an employee